ateeti/MAAE/Homework2.md

 ![image](https://user-images.githubusercontent.com/20382285/197384817-1b41c93d-c1b1-47b5-96b8-a372a4a0e7c8.png)

 - The interaction are not jointly significant because p-value of F test is 0.3037.
+- which means that these intereaction terms, when included, are not important in regressing the math12 score.

 vii.
 Compute the average partial effect of cathhs in the model estimated in part (v).
 How does it compare with the coefficients on cathhs in parts (iii) and (v)?